 In the master's studio, the apprentice was exposed to the thoughts, opinions and artistic theories which circulated with great rapidity between artist's studios.
 A number of Dutch painters had traveled to Italy to study the works of the Italian Masters and returned with knowledge of new techniques and styles which were rapidly diffused.
 Painters' studios were often lively places frequented patrons and men of culture.
 Animated theoretical debates and exchange of practical information concerning the art market must have been the norm.

 The young pupil was first instructed in drawing plaster casts of Classical sculpture.
 Many of these casts can be seen in depictions of artists' studios; one, of a face, perhaps the god of light, Apollo, can be seen on the table in Vermeer's Art of Painting.
-Next, the apprentice came to grips with the subtleties of representing the live model, and only afterwards did he pick up brush and paint.
+Next, the apprentice came to grips with the subtleties of representing the live model, and only afterward did he pick up brush and paint.
 He sometimes was allowed to work on the less-important sections of the master's own paintings, such as large areas of unmodulated color or monotonous background foliage.
 The master closely followed his pupil's progress and corrected him when needed.
 Some talented artists were able to leave their master' s studio within a few years.
 Rembrandt progressed so rapidly that he already had pupils of his own at the age of 21.
 As the apprentice's skills improved he worked on the more complex areas such as drapery and hands.

 Although Vermeer must have undergone an apprenticeship like every other painter in Delft, there remains no evidence with whom he had studied.
-Nevertheless, his "pathway to the St. Luke Guild was relatively easy, as the first step of guild membership had already been taken by his father, Reynier Jansz."6
+Nevertheless, his "pathway to the Saint Luke Guild was relatively easy, as the first step of guild membership had already been taken by his father, Reynier Jansz."6

 For some time it was thought that Leonard Bramer, a native painter of Delft, might have been his master.
 This conjecture was based primarily on documentary evidence that suggests a certain familiarity between Vermeer and Bramer.
 But Vermeer's artistry has little in common with that of Bramer's strongly Italianate style even though his initial subject matter was compatible with the Classical ideas of the elder painter.
 Recently, scholars have come to believe Vermeer studied outside of Delft, perhaps in Utrecht, where his mother-in-law Maria Thins had relations with a well-established painter, Abraham Bloemaert, and other inhabitants of Utrecht.
 Maria Thins also possessed a number of paintings by Utrecht painters in her private art collection which were to later appear in the background of Vermeer's interiors.
 In any case, no documents have come to light that testify Vermeer's presence either in Utrecht or Delft in the period in which he would have been an apprentice.

 We do know, however, that Vermeer was admitted to the Delft Guild on the December 29th of 1653.
 He was unable to pay the entire entrance fee.
-His name can be seen on the register of the guild at number 77 (above).
+His name can be seen on the register of the guild (fig. 6) at number 77.
 The names of Pieter de Hooch (80) and Carel Fabritius (75) also appear on the same document.
-On St. Luke's Day, October 18th 1662, the artists of Delft chose Vermeer to be the vice-dean of their guild, which would seem to be proof that at that time he must have been a respected and highly thought-of-artist and citizen.
+On Saint Luke's Day, October 18th 1662, the artists of Delft chose Vermeer to be the vice-dean of their guild, which would seem to be proof that at that time he must have been a respected and highly thought-of-artist and citizen.
 However, by the time Vermeer was elected headmaster, many of the artists resident in Delft had left for the more prosperous Amsterdam, and so his election may have had less significance than usually thought.7